PlaceOS/docs/how-to/backoffice/placeos-calendar.md

 The PlaceOS Calendar Driver connects to Microsoft Graph API (365) or Google Workspace.

-The Calendar Driver is used by the [Bookings Driver](./placeos-bookings.md) to obtain resource calendar events.
+The Calendar Driver is used by the [Bookings Driver](./placeos-bookings.md) to get resource calendar events.

 The Calendar Driver can also make ad-hoc bookings from kiosks or room booking panels.